-You can check content on Analytics.
-Not only can it find outdated content, but it also gives you insights into your site data.
+You can check content on Google Analytics.
+Not only can Google Analytics find outdated content, but it also gives you insights into your site data.
 It also allows you to see how your company website is performing.
-Google Analytics has a whole host of features you can use!
-Check them out here.
+You have a whole host of vital Google Analytics features to use!

 Google Webmaster Tool